Event-plane flow analysis without non-flow effects: Practical implementation

 \subsection{First pass: locating the zeroes}

 As with other flow analyses, one must first select events in some centrality class.
 The whole procedure described below must be carried out independently for each centrality class.

 The flow vector $(Q_x,Q_y)$ is defined by Eq.~(\ref{flowvector}).
 In contrast to the standard event-plane method, no flattening procedure is required to make the distribution of ${\bf Q}$ isotropic.
 Corrections for azimuthal anisotropies in the acceptance, which do not vary significantly in the event sample used, are handled using the procedure described below.
-We do not define the event plane $\Psi_R$ as the azimuthal angle of the flow vector, as in Eq.~(\ref{flowvector}).
+We do not define the event plane $\Phi_{EP}$ as the azimuthal angle of the flow vector, as in Eq.~(\ref{flowvector}).
 The procedure below defines both the event weight and the event plane.

 The analysis uses the projection of the flow vector onto an arbitrary direction, see Eq.~(\ref{defqtheta}).
 In practice, the first pass should be repeated for several equally-spaced values of $n\theta$ between $0$ and $\pi$.
-This reduces the statistical error, 5 values of $\theta$ suffice, see Eq.~\ref{statvprime}.
+This reduces the statistical error as shown by Eq.~(\ref{statvprime}).
+For more than 5 values of $\theta$ the reduction is not significant anymore, so this number is recommended.
 For elliptic flow, for instance, $\theta$ takes the values $\theta=0,\pi/10,2\pi/10,3\pi/10,4\pi/10$.

-One first computes the modulus $|G^{\theta}(r)|$, with $G^\theta$ defined by Eq.~(\ref{genx}), as a function of $r$ for positive $r$.
+One first computes the modulus $|G_{\theta}(r)|$, with $G_\theta$ defined by Eq.~(\ref{genx}), as a function of $r$ for positive $r$.
 One determines numerically the first minimum of this function.
 This is the Lee-Yang zero.
-We denote its value by $r^\theta$.
+We denote its value by $r_\theta$.
 It must be stored for each $\theta$.

-\subsection{Second pass: determining the event weight, $w_R$, and the event plane, $\Psi_R$.}
+\subsection{Second pass: determining the event weight, $w_R$, and the event plane, $\Phi_{EP}$.}

 In the second pass, one computes and stores, for each $\theta$, the following complex number: